withastro/astro/packages/integrations/cloudflare/README.md

 In directory mode, the adapter will compile the client side part of your app the same way by default, but moves the worker script into a `functions` folder in the project root.
 In this case, the adapter will only ever place a `[[path]].js` in that folder, allowing you to add additional plugins and pages middleware which can be checked into version control.

-With the build configuration `split: true`, the adapter instead compiles a seperate bundle for each page which is used by cloudflare routing.
-Be aware that this will overwrite any files in the `functions` folder with the same name emitted by Astro.
-It is recommended to name your custom files, e.g. Pages Plugins & Middleware, distinctly to avoid accidental overwrite.
-Additionally the adapter will not empty the `functions` folder, so you might need to clean-up the folder if you remove pages.
-This is a difference to the `dist` folder which is always cleaned up between builds, which is necessery to not remove custom files in the `functions` folder.
-For now the adapter will bundle the middleware into the each page, and will not make use of [Cloudflare Pages Middleware](https://developers.cloudflare.com/pages/platform/functions/middleware/).
-We are working to improve the adapter, so you can set `build.excludeMiddleware: true`, to get proper supported output.
+With the build configuration `split: true`, the adapter instead compiles a separate bundle for each page.
+This option requires some manual maintenance of the `functions` folder.
+Files emitted by Astro will overwrite existing `functions` files with identical names, so you must choose unique file names for each file you manually add.
+Additionally the adapter will never empty the `functions` folder of outdated files, so you must clean-up the folder manually when you remove pages.

-Cloudflare documentation contains more information about [writing custom functions](https://developers.cloudflare.com/pages/platform/functions/).
+Additionally, this adapter does not support using [Cloudflare Pages Middleware](https://developers.cloudflare.com/pages/platform/functions/middleware/).
+Astro will bundle the [Astro Middleware](https://docs.astro.build/en/guides/middleware/) into each page.

 ```ts
 // directory mode